-1. This plan addresses emergency actions that are conducted during all four phases of emergency management.
+- 1. This plan addresses emergency actions that are conducted during all four phases of emergency management. - a.

-a.
 Mitigation

-We will conduct mitigation activities as an integral part of our emergency management program.
+Travis County/City will conduct mitigation activities as an integral part of our emergency management program.
 Mitigation is intended to eliminate hazards, reduce the probability of hazards causing an emergency situation, or lessen the consequences of unavoidable hazards.
 Mitigation should be a pre-disaster activity, although mitigation may also occur in the aftermath of an emergency situation with the intent of avoiding repetition of the situation.
-Our mitigation program is outlined in Annex P, Mitigation.
+Travis County's mitigation program is outlined in Annex P, Mitigation.